-Bwindi is a suitably evocative location for gorilla trekking.
-But it also provides refuge to elephant, chimpanzees, monkeys, bush pigs, giant forest hogs and various small antelope.
-Plus this is where the lowland and montane communities merge.
+But Bwindi also provides refuge to elephant, chimpanzees, monkeys, bush pigs, giant forest hogs and various small antelope.
+And this is where the lowland and montane communities merge.
 So the floral diversity is especially rich.
 Bwindi is also home to over 200 butterfly species.
 And over 340 species of birds, 25 of which are endemic.

 Uganda or Rwanda for gorilla tracking?

-Gorilla trekking in Bwindi National Park on a gorilla tour will typically entail a fair bit of strenuous climbing through thick rainforest.
-It will appeal most to those who want to get an enveloping sense of the whole ecosystem.
+Gorilla trekking in Bwindi National Park will typically entail a fair bit of strenuous climbing through thick rainforest.
+It will appeal most to those who want to get a sense of the whole ecosystem.
 And who are less bothered by the physical challenge.
-Indeed, for some, the adventurous terrain adds to the excitement of the whole experience.
+Indeed, the adventurous terrain adds to the excitement of the whole experience.

-As a general rule, the trekking time it takes to reach ‘your’ allocated family group is generally a bit longer in Uganda than Rwanda.
-But if you are looking to combine gorilla tracking with visits to other wildlife areas, then Uganda has many more well-developed parks, with a good infrastructure.
+As a general rule, the trekking time it takes to reach ‘your’ allocated family group is generally longer in Uganda than Rwanda.
+And if you are looking to combine gorilla tracking with visits to other wildlife areas, then Uganda has many more well-developed parks, with a good infrastructure.

-See our article on Gorilla Tracking Rwanda or Uganda for more info…
+So check out our article on Gorilla Tracking Rwanda or Uganda ?